pedrofolim/devbox/osx-8/brew.md

-# HomeBrew on Snow Leopard
+# HomeBrew on Mountain Lion

 This is a set of snippets used to capture installation of packages uses HomeBrew on Mac OS X 10.8.5 (Snow Leopard) as of July, 2014.